Mozeez19/SWISS-initiative-chatbot/README.md

 ## 🧪 Usage

 Once the app is running, open your browser to the Streamlit interface.
 You can ask questions like:

-"What is the initiative on pension reform?"
+- "What is the initiative on pension reform?"
-"When was the initiative on CO2 emissions submitted?"
+- "When was the initiative on CO2 emissions submitted?"
-"What was the outcome of the initiative on food security?"
+- "What was the outcome of the initiative on food security?"

 The chatbot will return:

-A summary of the initiative
+- A summary of the initiative

-Key dates and metadata
+- Key dates and metadata

-Relevant sentiment and reactions (if available)
+- Relevant sentiment and reactions (if available)

-Direct links to official documentation
+- Direct links to official documentation

+---

+## 🙌 Contributing

+Pull requests and issues are welcome!
+If you'd like to contribute:

+1. Fork the repo
+2. Create a new branch (`git checkout -b feature-name`)
+3. Commit your changes
+4. Push and open a PR

+---

+## 📄 License

+This project is licensed under the MIT License.
+See `LICENSE` for more info.

+---

+## ❤️ Acknowledgements

+- **Swiss Confederation** for public access to initiative data
+- **HuggingFace** for transformer models
+- **OpenAI / Mistral** for LLM APIs
+- **Streamlit** for rapid UI prototyping